Scalekit FAST MCP Integration is now live

 • API approach: Each integration, such as CRM, knowledge base, or ticketing, is individually implemented, documented, and maintained.
 Developers handle distinct data models, authentication, and error handling per service.

 • MCP approach: Using MCP, integrations become standardized.
-Each system exposes clear capabilities (like "fetch customer details" or "create support ticket"), significantly reducing complexity.
+Each system exposes clear capabilities (like “fetch customer details” or “create support ticket”), significantly reducing complexity.
 The unified MCP schema streamlines interactions, reducing maintenance.
+MCP enables the AI assistant to access sales data in real time, allowing it to generate business insights and recommendations.
+For any given task, the system dynamically selects the right tool—such as querying sales data for a report or invoking the knowledge base for troubleshooting—ensuring the most effective support for each scenario.

 Developer considerations